xXLAOKOONXx/LoLTainer/documentation/user/ShinyUseCase.md

 On the main window you can click on "Add Mapping" to add a new mapping.
 ![Add Mapping](https://github.com/xXLaokoonXx/LoLTainer/blob/master/documentation/img/AddSettingWindow_Blank.png?raw=true)
 On the left side select side select your event, on the right side you can click on the "Select File" button and select your sound file (WAV).
 After selecting both you can add the mapping and it will be active in the next game.
+The soundfile need to be longer than 10 seconds, while the first 10 seconds will be played when triggered.

 ## Change Mapping
 Changing a Mapping is not available yet.
 You can use the delete button and add a new mapping for the event.